 If you are a tired parent relying on coffee or, really, just anyone who relies on caffeine to make it through your days, I truly hope this is resonating with you!
 We live in a society where our social lives are often built around the liquids we consume and we act as if caffeine is some magical fairy liquid to make us super human.

 Now, don't get me wrong.
 I am not saying don't enjoy a good cup of coffee.
 I still enjoy coffee every morning.
 However, after learning this fact about sleep, I realized I have to limit the amount of coffee I drink each day and limit the time of day that I can have caffeine.
 For myself personally, I limit to about two cups of coffee and try to stop the intake by 3PM at the latest with my goal to really be by noon.

 So, if you are not feeling rested after a night of sleep, you rely on caffeine, and you want to make a change?
 I suggest you play around with your caffeine intake.
 Figure out what your limit is and what time you need to stop consuming it in order to sleep well.
 Everybody's body is different.
 One person might process caffeine more quickly than someone else.

 Now if you are a parent up all hours of the night because of your child's sleep regardless of your caffeine intake or not, I am here to help you!
 You need rest.
 Your child needs rest.
-If you want to make a change in providing healthy sleep for your child and family, book a free 15-minute phone call to discuss your situation and how my services can benefit your family.
+If you want to make a change in providing healthy sleep for your child and family, download my pdf that covers the four elements of healthy sleep to make sure your child isn't missing one!